ITU-BDSA2025-GROUP9/Chirp/docs/report.md

 a browser, through the ASP.NET Core (WebApplicationFactory).
 These tests both check for the existence of implemented features like comments, but is also used to ensure that the pagination works as expected.

-End-2-end tests are used to ensure that the behaviour of a generic user, works as intended on the site, thereby simulating small targeted user flows. such as logging in, posting a cheep, viewing the personal timeline, and so on.
+End-2-end tests are used to ensure that the behaviour of a generic user works as intended on the site.
+Thereby, simulating small targeted user flows, such as logging in, posting a cheep, viewing the personal timeline, and so on.
-Unlike the unit and integration tests, the End-to-end tests run against a real running instance of the application and its database.
+Unlike the unit and integration tests, the end-to-end tests run against a real running instance of the application and its database.
 This database is isolated from the actual applications database, so there is no pollution from the test to the project's database.